-- 137. The Ram 1500 is no outlier among destination charges on FCA vehicles.
+101. And the Ram 1500 is no outlier among destination charges on FCA vehicles.
 Indeed, if anything, it represents a conservative demonstration of the problem.
 As noted above, of the FCA brands referenced by the Consumer Reports article, Ram trucks have seen the most modest increase (74% since 2011).
-Another FCA model, the Jeep Cherokee, saw its destination charge rise 50 percent during a mere three-year span recently. - 138.
-Review of publicly available industry transportation costs demonstrates the meteoric rise in FCA destination charges over the last few years, which cannot plausibly be attributed only to price inflation. - 139.
+Another FCA model, the Jeep Cherokee, saw its destination charge rise 50 percent during a mere three-year span recently.

+- 102. Review of publicly available industry transportation costs demonstrates the meteoric rise in FCA destination charges over the last few years, which cannot plausibly be attributed only to price inflation. - 103.
 One widely recognized measuring stick for transportation costs is the IRS published mileage reimbursement rate.
-The IRS describes "[t]he standard mileage rate for business use [as] based on an annual study of the fixed and variable costs of operating an automobile."
-The table below summarizes the rate over the same period as above: 2016-22.
+The IRS says the following regarding the rate, "The standard mileage rate for business use is based on an annual study of the fixed and variable costs of operating an automobile."
+The table below summarizes the rate over the same period as above-2016-2022.
 The table below demonstrates that from 2016 to 2022, the IRS mileage reimbursement rate has increased just 7.4%.
 Notably, when prices for transportation dropped, FCA did not drop the price of the destination charge.